Last Updated on 4 months by traveldrafts

 Portugal And The Locals

 #1 Where is Portugal?
 Portugal divides the Iberian Peninsula with Spain.
-Continental Portugal is located in the westernmost of the Peninsula and continental Europe.
+Continental Portugal is located in the westernmost part of the Iberian Peninsula and continental Europe.
 The archipelagos of the Azores and Madeira in the Atlantic are also part of Portugal.

 #3 Plus, the locals are probably the most beautiful people in the World!!!
 I’m mean… just look at us 🙂 (lol)

 #7 There’s no official religion, but the Portuguese are traditionally Christian Catholic, however, different religious beliefs are accepted.
-Similarly to other Western countries, the younger generations are much less religious; thus, the number of atheists and irreligious people is quickly increasing.
+Similar to other Western countries, the younger generations are much less religious; thus, the number of atheists and irreligious people is quickly increasing.

-#8 Portuguese is the 6th most spoken language in the world, with more than 220 Million native speakers (mostly because of Brazil).
+#8 Portuguese is the 6th most spoken language in the world, with more than 220 million native speakers (mostly because of Brazil).
 Other Portuguese-speaking countries include Angola, Mozambique, Cape Verde, and Guinea-Bissau.

 We will help with the first three basic expressions in Portugal: